alexey-golubtsov/bitgn-pac1-mock/README.md

 # bitgn-pac1-mock

-Mock harness for the [BitGN Challenge](https://bitgn.com) — run your agent against local task dumps, create custom tasks, and iterate on prompts without API costs.
+Mock harness for the [BitGN Challenge](https://bitgn.com) — create your own tasks with custom traps so you don't overfit to the organizer's test set.

 ## Why this exists